headspace

 If you are a GP, you do not need to fill in our referral form.

-If you can prepare a Mental Health Treatment Plan (if indicated) and attach a brief referral letter addressed to us, that would be most appreciated.
+If you can prepare a Mental Health Care Plan (if indicated) and attach a brief referral letter addressed to us, that would be most appreciated.

-After a young person attends we will let you know if the Mental Health Treatment Plan will be used.
+After a young person attends we will let you know if the Mental Health Care Plan will be used.

 You can also fax referrals to us on (07) 4803 9100.